 Our experienced and caring team of health care professionals includes specialists in interventional pain management, medication management, clinical psychology, as well as a physical therapy department, which includes massage therapy, and specialists in complementary and alternative medicine.
 By collaborating on cases at our Provider’s Roundtable we offer our patients the most appropriate combination of treatments to alleviate or, when possible, eliminate their pain.

 Dr. Julien Vaisman founded the Pain and Wellness Center in 1996.
 He is Board certified in Internal Medicine, Anesthesiology and Pain Management.
-He is an Instructor of Physical Medicine and Rehabilitation at Harvard Medical School.

 Dr. Vaisman has performed thousands of interventional pain management procedures, including the administration of spinal injections, placement of implantable medical devices and other surgical interventions.